 The River: a Waldorf-inspired playgroup for children aged 0-5 and their caregivers.
 A snack is included.
 Entry is free (donations are welcome).
 Wednesdays from 10:00 to 11:30 in the church hall.
-Runs every Weds. now until Dec.
-14.
+Does not run during Spring Break.

-Sunday Sanctuary: The first Sunday of the month, from 4:00-5:00 pm.
+Sunday Sanctuary: Next Service Feb.
+5, Candlemas.
+First Sundays from 4:00-5:00 pm.
 Our monthly family centered service with wonderful music, hands on activities and quiet time to take a breath before the new week starts.

 The Friday Communion: This Friday morning Mass begins at 9:00 am and serves a large group of people from widely divergent backgrounds and histories.
 Food vouchers redeemable at a local grocery store are distributed at the end of the service.

 We meet after Mass for "Coffee and Conversation" at Emmaus Community, across the street from the church.

 Candlemas: The Presentation of the Lord Jesus Christ in the Temple and the blessing of the candles, will be celebrated as a Solemn High Mass with Procession January 29th, 10:30; and is the theme of our next Sunday Sanctuary: February 5th, 4:00pm.